-- -getLandParcels Returns a Swarm List containing the Land Parcels currently owned by this Land Manager. - -(void)getPhysicalNeighbourList: (id <List>)l The argument should be a created Swarm List into which this method puts all Land Parcels neighbouring Parcels owned by this Land Manager. - -(Land Manager )getNextNeighbour: (int)i Use this method to loop through the social neighbourhood of the Land Manager.
-The argument i is 0 when the method is first called, and 1 thereafter.
-It returns nil when there are no more Land Managers in the social neighbourhood.
-Section 10.2.2 contains an example of how to use this method. - -(SubPopulation )getSubPopulation Returns the Subpopulation this Land Manager belongs to.
+- -getLandParcels Returns a Swarm List containing the Land Parcels currently owned by this Land Manager. - -(void)getPhysicalNeighbourList: (id <List>)1 The argument should be a created Swarm List into which this method puts all Land Parcels neighbouring Parcels owned by this Land Manager. - -(void)getSocialNeighbourList: (id <List>)1 The argument should be a created Swarm List into which this method puts all Land Managers owning Land Parcels neighbouring Parcels owned by this Land Manager.
+Section 10.2.2 contains an example of how to use this method. - -(SubPopulation \)getSubPopulation Returns the Subpopulation this Land Manager belongs to.

 - -(int)getAgeAsInt Returns the Age of the Land Manager in Years. - -(double)getHabitThreshold Returns the Aspiration Threshold of the Land Manager. - -(double)getImitateProb Returns the Imitation Probability of the Land Manager. - -(double)getNeighbourNoise Returns the Neighbourhood Noise of the Land Manager.
-(Section 10.2.2 contains an example of how this should be used.)
+(Section 10.2.2 contains an example of how this should be used.) - -(double)getNeighbourWeight Returns the Neighbourhood Weighting of the Land Manager.

-- -(double)getNeighbourWeight Returns the Neighbourhood Weighting of the Land Manager. - -(int)getNumberOfLandParcelsOwned Returns the number of Land Parcels the Land Manager currently decides the Land Use of. - -(double)getBarn Returns the current Wealth of the Land Manager.
+- -(int)getNumberOfLandParcelsOwned Returns the number of Land Parcels the Land Manager currently decides the Land Use of. - -(double)getBarn Returns the current Wealth of the Land Manager.